addyosmani/backbone-fundamentals/chapters/04-exercise-1.md

 ```

-To help demonstrate how the various parts of our application can be split up, individual concerns are cleanly organized into folders representing our models, views, collections and routers.
-An app.js file is used to kick everything off.
+In addition to the aforementioned application dependencies, note that a few other, application-specific files are also loaded.
+These are organized into folders representing their application responsibilities: models, views, collections and routers.
+An app.js file is present to house central initialization code.

-Note: If you want to follow along, create directory structure as shown in index.html.
-Also, you will need [base.css](https://raw.github.com/addyosmani/todomvc/gh-pages/assets/base.css) and [bg.png](https://raw.github.com/addyosmani/todomvc/gh-pages/assets/bg.png), both in assets dir.
-As mentioned previously you can check out whole application at [TodoMVC.com](http://todomvc.com).
+Note: If you want to follow along, create a directory structure as demonstrated in index.html.
+You will also need [base.css](https://raw.github.com/addyosmani/todomvc/gh-pages/assets/base.css) and [bg.png](https://raw.github.com/addyosmani/todomvc/gh-pages/assets/bg.png), which can both live in an assets directory.
+And again, the final application can be demo'd at [TodoMVC.com](http://todomvc.com).

 ## Application HTML